casework/ontology.caseontology.org/CONTRIBUTE.md

 Previously, documentation for new releases of *CASE*/*UCO* would have to be manually built using gendocs/ontodocs, in order to deploy documentation via the project websites ([CASE](https://caseontology.org/)/[UCO](https://unifiedcyberontology.org)).
 With this repository, building the documentation and deploying it on the web will be a more automated process, and allow for local documentation to be built for necessary cases.

-## Directions for generating documentation for a new release
+## Directions for generating and deploying documentation for a new release

 The intended audience for this section is documentation maintainers.